mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 passwd: password updated successfully
 ```

-And create a standard user.
+and create a standard user.
 Remember to mount `/home` first if you are using a separate partition or subvolume!

 ```
 [root@chroot /]# mount /home # if using a separate partition or subvolume, not needed with ZFS